postmanlabs/postman-mcp-server/README.md

 - **Minimal** — (Default) Only includes essential tools for basic Postman operations This offers faster performance and simplifies use for those who only need basic Postman operations.
 Ideal for users who want to modify a single Postman elements, such as collections, workspaces, or environments.
 - **Full** — Includes all available Postman API tools (100+ tools).
 This configuration is ideal for users who engage in advanced collaboration and Postman's Enterprise features.

+For a complete list of the Postman MCP Server's tools, see the [Postman MCP Server collection](https://www.postman.com/postman/postman-public-workspace/collection/681dc649440b35935978b8b7).

 ### Use Cases

 - **Code synchronization** - Effortlessly keep your code in sync with your [Postman Collections](https://learning.postman.com/docs/design-apis/collections/overview/) and specs.